0

 Key observations:

-• In women with no or short HRT use, high blood pressure and arterial stiffness were associated with significantly more white matter damage.
+• In women with no or short HRT use, high blood pressure and arterial stiffness were associated with significantly more white matter changes.

-• In women with longer HRT duration, the harmful effects of these vascular risks were weaker.
+• In women with longer HRT duration, the associations between these vascular risks and white matter changes were weaker.

-• Women in early post-menopause showed stronger associations between vascular risk factors and white matter damage than those further from menopause.
+• Women in early post-menopause showed stronger associations between vascular risk factors and white matter changes than those further from menopause.

-Interpretation: After menopause, the brain may be more vulnerable to vascular injury — particularly when estrogen exposure is low or short-lived.
+Interpretation: After menopause, the brain may be more sensitive to vascular stress — particularly when estrogen exposure is low or short-lived.

 Why this matters for menopause and brain health